jacob-mennell/DeployStreamlitAzure/README.md

 ## Introduction

 The purpose of this project is to create a dummy project set up, with guidance and steps, to enable the delopyment of Streamlit Apps on Microsoft Azure.
+Something that took me a bit of time to crack!

 ## Prerequisites